MatDrake/BowlingChallenge/README.md

 Work in Progress:

-Currently there is no conditioning in place to verify that a valid number of pins is entered for a set; you can enter 9 pins for your first roll and 9 pins for a second roll of a set.
+Currently you are able to enter negative rolls and this will set your score according to the number entered (i.e. -10 will reduce your score by 10).
+This will then cause the program to loop endlessly, not accepting any input and warning you that a number between 1 - 10 needs to be entered.

-It is intended for this to be resolved in the next update.
+This is intended to be resolved in the next update.